What is T-TESS?

 T-TESS was developed by a steering committee comprised of teachers, principals, and representatives from higher education and educator organizations.
 They began their work in the fall of 2013 by updating teacher standards and, through the spring of 2014, continued with building a rubric tied to the standards.
 While the Texas Comprehensive Center at SEDL and the Texas Education Agency (TEA) facilitated the process, T-TESS is a system designed by educators to support teachers in their professional growth.

-How will teacher and principal preparation align with T-TESS?
+How are teacher and principal preparation aligned with T-TESS?

 One of TEA’s major ongoing initiatives is to better align preparation, appraisal, professional development, mentorship and career pathways around a set of standards and practices that act as a foundation and bring the entire timeline of an educator’s career into alignment.
 One of the first steps was to establish the teaching standards as the curricular base of preparation for teaching candidates.
 In addition, TEA and the State Board of Educator Certification (SBEC) have revised principal preparation standards to elevate school culture and instructional leadership in the principal preparation curriculum hierarchy.
 TEA and SBEC will continue to seek ways to align best practices in coaching, observing, conferencing, and developing educators with preparation program requirements.